learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ![png](index_files/index_19_0.png)

-That's one metric for evaluating the results, let's take a look at another metric - inertia, also known as Within Cluster Sum of Squares (WCSS).
+That's one metric for evaluating the results; let's take a look at another metric, inertia, also known as Within Cluster Sum of Squares (WCSS).
 In the cell below:

 * Create an empty list called `wcss_score`
 * Loop through the models you stored in `k_list`